cindychow0101/Portfolio-tracker/README.md

 # Portfolio management system

 ## Overview
-This system is a personal porfolio management tool that allows users to track their ticker(i.e. stock) investments.
+This system is a personal portfolio management tool that allows users to track their ticker(i.e. stock) investments.
 It enables users to add transactions, update quantities of tickers, and track the current prices of tickers.

 ## Features
 - **Add Transactions:** Record new ticker purchases and sales.